KEINOS/go-argonize/README.md

     // Your strong and unpredictable password
     password := []byte("my password")

-    // Password hash your password.
-    // By default it uses RFC 9106 SECOND RECOMMENDED parameters. hashedObj, err := argonize.Hash(password)
+    // Password-hash your password.
+By default it uses RFC 9106 SECOND RECOMMENDED
+    // parameters.
+    //
+    // Note that even the same password `Hash` will produce different hashes due
+    // to the cryptographically random SALT is used.
+If you need a static output,
+    // use HashCustom.
+    hashedObj, err := argonize.Hash(password)
     if err != nil {
         log.Fatal(err)